Brad Meltzer Books in Order

 While in college, he did a Capitol Hill internship in Washington, which influenced his later interest in political and historical topics in his books.
 During this time, he wrote the manuscript that would become his debut thriller, The Tenth Justice (1997), and Columbia actually awarded him course credit for it.
 The book landed on the New York Times bestseller list.
 After graduating from college, Brad Meltzer moved to Washington, D.C., where he worked for several years as a lawyer.

 The Tenth Justice was published in 1997 which became a best-seller and launched his career as a published author.
+The book was loosely inspired by his legal background.
 His early standalones, Dead Even, The First Counsel, The Millionaires, The Zero Game, established him as a reliable political thriller author, each built around various Washington institutions, and legal or governmental settings.
-The Book of Fate (2006) was researched in part with access granted by former Presidents Clinton and Bush, and Bush shared with Meltzer the private letter he left for Clinton in the Oval Office desk.
-This level of access was unusual for a novelist, and it shows the trust his books have earned.
+The Book of Fate was researched in part with access granted by former Presidents Clinton and Bush, and Bush shared with Meltzer the private letter he left for Clinton in the Oval Office desk.
+This level of access was unusual for a book author, and it shows the trust his books have earned.

-This setting was also a template he would base his later books on and constantly refine over the years: Washington insiders, buried secrets, and plots that weaponize weaponize historical revisionism by widening the gap between fiction and what actually happened.
-The Culper Ring trilogy and the Zig and Nola series are his best-known series, and both have as basis real institutions and documented history.
+His later books used this very setting to start the stories: Washington insiders, buried secrets, and plots that weaponize weaponize historical revisionism that widened the gap between fiction and what actually happened.
+The Culper Ring trilogy and the Zig and Nola series are some of his best-known series, and both have as basis real institutions and documented history.

-The Culper Ring trilogy, beginning with The Inner Circle (2011), changed toward longer-arc storytelling.
-It was also based directly on Brad Meltzer’s existing relationship with the National Archives, where he sits on the board of the Archives Foundation.
+The Culper Ring trilogy, beginning with The Inner Circle, became a longer series and based directly on Brad Meltzer’s existing relationship with the National Archives, where he sits on the board of the Archives Foundation.
 His high-level security clearance-level research led the Department of Homeland Security to recruit him for their Red Cell program, where he worked with a chemist and a Secret Service agent to help identify potential terrorist vulnerabilities.
-This was an assignment that not many thriller writers can claim, which that adds a layer of genuine credibility to his government-insider plots.
+This was an assignment that not many thriller writers can claim, which makes his government-insider plots that much more credible.

 His comics work, Identity Crisis (DC) and Justice League of America, earned him an Eisner Award, the top honor in comics.
 His Ordinary People Change the World children’s series, co-created with illustrator Chris Eliopoulos, was adapted into the Emmy-nominated PBS KIDS show Xavier Riddle and the Secret Museum.
 He has also hosted two History Channel shows: Brad Meltzer’s Decoded and Brad Meltzer’s Lost History, the latter of which led directly to locating the missing 9/11 flag that firefighters raised at Ground Zero, now on display at the 9/11 Museum in New York.